WenyanClaraHu/FiSC/README.md

 * **FiSC model** integrates the task requirement and coarse-grained information of candidate vehicles with a deep learning model to forecast fine-grained sensing coverage of OVS.
 * **Vehicle selection algorithm** combines the genetic algorithm and the proposed FiSC to maximize sensing quality for a given sensing task.

-A demo is provided for each part (FiSC and Vehicle selection algorithm).
+A demo is provided for each part (FiSC model and Vehicle selection algorithm).